GP Visa Temporary and Permanent Residency Visa Options Explained

 You will be required to meet the points test pass mark of 65 and be under 45 years old at the time you are invited to apply.

 For further information or to discuss your circumstances directly please get in touch with one of the team here at Transition Medical.
-Paul at the Emigration Group will be able to answer specifics around your eligibility for Permanent Residency.
+Richard, our Specialist Immigration Advisor and Lawyer is on hand to help.